Darsh-A/Ai-TabGroups-ZenBrowser/README.md

+‼️‼️ Currently broken due to discontinuation support for tab-groups officially from the zen team and clashing with its new features. i will try to look for a solution when im a bit free.
+PRs welcomed as always ^^

 # ✨ AI Tab Groups for Zen Browser ✨

-‼️ Breaks for Zen version <1.15b, Please use the latest script.

 https://github.com/user-attachments/assets/fc792843-b1da-448e-ba00-63322a3d9c99